mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 app.use(morgan('tiny'));
 ```

 Again, you need to look at the documentation to see various options that are available to you.
-So now, back in the terminal, let's run this application,
+So now, back in the terminal, let's run this application, with *morgan* in place, every time you send a request to the server, it will be logged.
+So, here I'm going to send a simple *get* request to our courses endpoint.
+Okay, now at the terminal, *morgan* log our HTTP request, *GET /api/courses 200 79 - 22.179 ms*.
+And this is the *tiny* format, it's very simple.
+So we sent an HTTP *get* request to this endpoint, the result was a status code of *200* which means successfull.
+And the time it took to respond to this request which is *22.179 ms*.

+So, this is the *tiny* format, you want more details, you set a different format.
+And by the way, by default, *morgan* logs the request on the console, but you can also configure it to write to a log file.

 > Every *Middleware function* will impact the performance of your application.
 If you don't need the functionality that comes with a *Middleware function*, don't use it.